-We aim to book you on to the correct safari experience for your riding level.
+We aim to book you on to the correct riding holiday for your riding level.

-Some of our safaris are aimed at experienced or intermediate riders only, with long days in the saddle.
+Some of our riding holidays are aimed at experienced or intermediate riders only, with long days in the saddle.
 For these safaris you need to feel confident about keeping up with the group, capable of riding at all paces, and controlling your horse.

 We ask riders to please be as honest as possible about your experience level when booking, so we can match you with both the correct horse and safari, and for your own safety and well-being.
 Guides reserve the right to not allow individuals to ride if they feel they are not experienced enough for the ride they booked on to.
 If you are not sure what your experience level is the following guideline can be used: